Visitor information service

 Wycombe district plays host to an exciting mix of unique events throughout the year.
 For details of upcoming events visit or contact High Wycombe, Marlow or Princes Risborough Library.

-Buy tickets for a range of local events including Marlow Town Regatta, Wycombe Arts Festival and Kop Hill Climb via the box office service.
+Buy tickets for a range of local events including Marlow Town Regatta, Kop Hill Climb and a variety of local concerts and theatre productions via the box office service.

 If you are organising a local event contact a member of the Library team to find out more about the box office service and help promoting your event.